-Future Shed Friday – Clothing and Textiles Reuse Network
+Future Shed Friday – Textiles Reuse Network

 Come along and connect with others to take action on how we can work together to grow projects and enterprises that reuse textiles, save carbon and landfill and increase our wellbeing: revamp, repurpose, reuse, repair.